allissadillman/DS-Training-Resources/README.md

 * [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/): This free e-book covers how to use Python to write programs that do in minutes what would take you hours to do by hand - no prior programming experience required.
 Once you've mastered the basics of programming, you'll create Python programs that effortlessly perform useful feats of automation.

 * [Practice Python](http://www.practicepython.org/): This site provides over 30 beginner Python exercises just waiting to be solved.
 Each exercise comes with a small discussion of a topic and a link to a solution.
 New exercise are posted monthly.

+* [Python for Data Science and AI](https://www.coursera.org/learn/python-for-applied-data-science-ai): This 4-module introduction to Python will kickstart your learning of Python for data science, as well as programming in general.
+This beginner-friendly Python course will take you from zero to programming in Python in a matter of hours.

+* [Data Analysis with Python](https://www.coursera.org/learn/data-analysis-with-python): This course will take you from the basics of Python to exploring many different types of data.
+You will learn how to prepare data for analysis, perform simple statistical analysis, create meaningful data visualizations, predict future trends from data, and more.

+* [Data Visualization with Python](https://www.coursera.org/learn/python-for-data-visualization): This course will teach you how to take data that at first glance has little meaning and present that data in a form that makes sense to people.
+Various techniques have been developed for presenting data visually but in this course, we will be using several data visualization libraries in Python, namely Matplotlib, Seaborn, and Folium.

+* [Machine Learning with Python](https://www.coursera.org/learn/machine-learning-with-python): This course dives into the basics of machine learning using Python.
+You will learn about the purpose of Machine Learning and where it applies to the real world.
+You will also get a general overview of machine learning topics such as supervised vs unsupervised learning, model evaluation, and Machine Learning algorithms.

 ## General bioinformatics resources